 Hohner Harmonicas and Other Brands

 I mainly work on Hohner harmonicas and have limited parts for other brands.
 The general principle is the same however - if a reed is blown (ie out of tune by more than a semi-tone) you need a new reed or new set of reed plates.
 That is a cheaper option than buying a whole new harmonica again.
-Turnaround time is usually 1-4 weeks.
+Turnaround time is usually 1-2 months for custom made tunings and depends on the changes required.

 TREMOLO & OCTAVE -TUNED HARMONICA REPAIRS